 After School Education and Safety

 The After School Education and Safety (ASES) program provides a safe physical and emotional environment that offers homework help and academic enrichment elements.
 The main distinguishing factor of an ASES program from other afterschool programs is a focus on prevention and safety.
 At Catalyst Kids, we have partnered with school districts to root this program in positive youth development.
 Students get assistance with their homework from caring instructors and explore new topics and ideas.
-They build self-confidence by participating in hands-on, project-based activities that have real-world, practical applications.
+They build self-confidence by participating in hands-on, group activities that have real-world, practical applications.